wimaha/TeslaBleHttpProxy/docs/environment_variables.md

 ## logLevel

 This is the log level.
-(Default: info)
+Options: debug, info, warn, error, fatal (Default: info)

 ## cacheMaxAge